paritytech/polkadot-sdk/substrate/docs/deprecation-process.md

 Some pieces of code cannot be labeled as deprecated, like [reexports](https://github.com/rust-lang/rust/issues/30827) or [dispatchables](https://github.com/paritytech/polkadot-sdk/issues/182#issuecomment-1691684159), for instance.
-On cases like that we can only make a visible enough comment, and make sure that we [announce the deprecation properly](#announce-the-deprecation-and-removal).
+In cases like that we can only make a visible enough comment, and make sure that we [announce the deprecation properly](#announce-the-deprecation-and-removal).

 ## Remove usage of the deprecated code in the code base